-How to make and read a force/draw curve (part 2)
+How to MAKE a force/draw curve

 Welcome to part two of the series!
 In part one, we learned how to build a bow weighing rack and measure the draw weights of our bow at each one inch increment of the draw.
 We recorded the data on a note pad and saved it for part two.
 Now, in part two, we will enter that data into a table and create a line graph showing the force/draw curve.